umardx/fping/README.md

-## fping Monitoring with Infping/InfluxDB/Grafana + Daemon SystemD
+## infping Monitoring with fping/InfluxDB/Grafana + Daemon SystemD
 Parse fping output, store result in influxdb 1.2, and visualizing with grafana.

 #### Requirement: